-CRE6: Flood prevention
+CGE6: Flood prevention

-Knaresborough suffers from flooding from the River Nidd and from surface run off.
-New development should not add to the overall level of flood risk in the parish.
-The following principles should be applied:
+Development proposals should not add to the overall level of flood risk in the parish.
+To achieve this, the following principles should be adhered to:

-- a) Any new development should aim to be located outside of Flood Zone 3 (by the river) in order to reduce the risk of flooding to the proposed development and future occupants.
-It is furthermore preferred for new development to be located outside Flood Zone 2 wherever practicable. - b) Surface water management measures will be required for major development proposals to ensure that the risk of flooding both on-site and downstream is not significantly increased. - c) Sustainable Drainage Systems (SuDS) as an alternative to conventional drainage will be supported where they are shown to be suitable in the intended location and that they will be properly maintained. - d) Proposals for new green infrastructure incorporated into new developments will be supported in order to minimise the impact upon existing communities and to reducing run off and encourage sustainable drainage solutions.
-This should include porous surfaces wherever practicable, green spaces, verges and street trees. - e) There is a presumption against culverting and the constricting of watercourses and their immediate environs.
+- a) New development beyond that permitted should apply sequential, risk-based testing to potential development locations to avoid the flood zone areas 2 and 3, in order to reduce the risk of future flooding.
+Development should only be permitted in these zones if no other suitable sites are available in lower flood-risk areas. - b) Surface water management measures will be required for development proposals to ensure that the risk of flooding both on-site and downstream is not increased. - c) Permeable surfaces and soakaways for hardstanding areas should be incorporated to all new developments wherever practicable. - d) Sustainable Drainage Systems (SuDS) as an alternative to conventional drainage will be supported provided that they can be shown to be suitable in the intended location and that such systems will be properly maintained. - e) There is a presumption against culverting and the constricting of watercourses and their immediate environs. - f) If existing capacity in the local sewerage system / or water distribution network is insufficient, a connection must be provided to the system at the nearest point of adequate capacity as advised by Yorkshire Water.